amsk1982/techniqueforlife/content/shadow-work.md

 Contact me for a free call if you'd like to explore how you might benefit:   [Bethan@TechniqueForLife.com](mailto:Bethan@techniqueforlife.com) / 07515 482 426

+> _"Bethan proved to be a thoughtful and considerate coach.
+I would thoroughly recommend working with her."
+Bella_

 ##### **_Wholeness_ coaching**  _available online or in person_

 I believe we all want to feel whole and when we don't, we find life difficult - and then some of us go searching.
 I offer you support, encouragement and reflection for your process, drawing on my trainings and on years of experience of my own and others' journeys.